mprefuge/payment-processor/README.md

 ambiguous or missing, so providing the ID up front is still strongly recommended.

+### Salesforce field mapping

+Stripe webhook processing populates a custom `Transaction__c` record in Salesforce.
+The integration expects the Salesforce API names listed in [`docs/salesforce-transaction-fields.md`](docs/salesforce-transaction-fields.md) to exist (mark `Stripe_Payment_Intent_Id__c` and `Stripe_Balance_Transaction_Id__c` as external IDs).
+Review the table to confirm each field is created so Stripe amounts, identifiers, and QuickBooks sync state flow through correctly.

 ## Endpoint reference

 All endpoints are prefixed with `/api` when running locally with the Functions host.